fuxelius/atmega_avr_uart_v2/README.md

 > A development board designed for low power battery operation

-**P.S.** As a convenience for rapid test and evaluation, I have also [applied the uart library ](https://github.com/fuxelius/atmega_avr_uart_nano_every) to the [Arduino Nano Every](https://docs.arduino.cc/hardware/nano-every) with an ATmega4809 microcontroller.
+**P.S.** As a convenience for rapid test and evaluation, I have also [applied the uart library ](https://github.com/fuxelius/atmega_avr_uart_v2_nano_every) to the [Arduino Nano Every](https://docs.arduino.cc/hardware/nano-every) with an ATmega4809 microcontroller.
 The setup for how to compile is detailed in [C Programming for 'Arduino Nano Every' Board (ATmega4809) with a Mac and VS Code](https://github.com/fuxelius/nano_every_bare_metal#c-programming-for-arduino-nano-every-board-atmega4809-with-a-mac-and-vs-code)

 <img src="doc/pic/closeup.png"  width="400">

 > The standard Arduino Nano Every development board

 ## Setting up parameters
-All setting for the library is done in `uart_settings.h` and `uart_settings.c`
+All setting for the library is done in `uart.h`

 ### RBUFFER_SIZE
 	// DEFINE RING BUFFER SIZE; must be 2, 4, 8, 16, 32, 64 or 128